Mud Runs

 PACE and MILEAGE:

 All paces are welcome!
-We'll be doing an out and back route, so everyone will just turn around at the halfway time marker.
+This is a longer route but people can just turn around at 25 minutes if they want.
 We generally average from 8-12 min/miles and run for fifty minutes.
 But, you can run any amount of time or mileage.
 And if you need to walk, it's not a problem either, everyone needs to start somewhere!

 ROUTE: